Friday September 22, 2017

-Profanity was once considered rude and crude -- a linguistic last resort.
+Profanity was once considered rude and crude — a linguistic last resort.
 Not so these days.
 Younger generations use swearing as everyday slang, and academics study it as an ever-evolving form of creative and cultural expression.
 Cognitive scientist, linguist, and author Benjamin K. Bergen (What the F: What Swearing Reveals About Our Language, Our Brains, and Ourselves) explains why cursing is so %$#* fascinating.
-Also featured: writer Roxana Robinson, who traces the subversive path of a sexist slur against women, and performer/activist Jess Thom explains what it's like to live with coprolalia -- involuntarily swearing out loud.
+Also featured: writer Roxana Robinson, who traces the subversive path of a sexist slur against women, and performer/activist Jess Thom explains what it's like to live with coprolalia — involuntarily swearing out loud. **This episode originally aired March 16, 2017.

 That's where scientist Benjamin K. Bergen comes in.
 His book "What the F" looks at swearing and the brain.
 It also takes the study of swearing seriously, as a particularly charged form of language, and an artifact of our time and place.
-In this episode Dr. Bergen explains:
+Dr. Bergen explains:

 - The four basic categories of profanity, across all languages.